 And this is just a short list.
-While Garageband might not be quite as good as a more serious DAW like Pro Tools from Plugin Fox, it has a tremendous amount of capabilities for free software.
+While Garageband might not be quite as good as a more serious DAW, it has a tremendous amount of capabilities for free software.
 Interestingly, Apple has lost a lot of money maintaining and updating Garageband over the years, but I imagine they’re aware that it’s just another selling point for the brand.

 1) Create Musical Projects From Scratch

 What I mean by this is that you can use the plethora of available presets, instruments, plug-ins, and other VSTs to create your own music without owning a single instrument.

 The software comes with a variety of VSTs, also known as virtual studio technology, ranging from synths, drum machines, drum kits, flutes, violins, cellos, guitars, acoustic guitars, bass guitars, arpeggiators, vibraphones, and mellotrons, pianos, and so on and so forth.

 However, all of these VSTs will be triggered by the use of a MIDI keyboard which is based on the piano (one reason why I couldn’t recommend PianoForAll enough for learning).

 Many of the software instruments are great to use, however, some are definitely better than others.
 Each VST typically comes with its very own set of parameters for customization.

 So you aren’t limited to just one type of sound, moreover, premium instruments can also be added to the pre-existing library.

 Many of the VSTs also have multiple settings inside them, for instance, an arpeggiator might have a variety of synth types within it, including presets and helpful functions like reverb, delay, glide, and so on.